MateusAbdala/ionic-jogo-da-velha/README.md

 ## Install cordova plugin Dependencies
-Run this command on your terminal to add a platform and install all needed puglins:
+Run this command on your terminal to add a platform and install all needed plugins:

 iOS:
 ```sh